What is Trekking? Why and How to Trek in Nepal?

 Camping Trek

 On the trails that are very remote and thus less visited, you need to set your camp at the end of the trek.
 Your guide will help you find an appropriate location for the trek.
-Then you can set the camp and cook the food you carried all the way.
-Camping trek is popular in the region like Kanchenjunga, Dhaulagiri, Limi Valley, Makalu, and so on
+Then you can set up the camp and cook the food you carried all the way.
+Camping trek is popular in regions like Kanchenjunga, Dhaulagiri, Limi Valley, Makalu, and so on

 Service Trek

 Trekking in Nepal is not just about adventure.
 You can also include some service and volunteering activities for the people during your journey.
-Hiking to remote Nepal and delivering needed medicine, warm clothes, book, sanitary products, setting health camps, and many other service actives are the goal of service trek in Nepal.
-Such trek can be done in any region of Nepal you want to explore.
-This is also easy trekking and useful to the Nepali community.
+Hiking to remote Nepal and delivering needed medicine, warm clothes, books, sanitary products, setting health camps, and many other service activities are the goal of a service trek in Nepal.
+Such a trek can be done in any region of Nepal you want to explore.
+This is also an easy trek and useful to the Nepali community.

 Trekking Regions in Nepal